What is "surprise medical billing"?

 Commissioner Mike Kreidler believes consumers should not be caught in the middle of billing disputes between insurers and providers.

-His proposed legislation would protect people from getting a surprise medical bill when they seek medical services from an in-network facility, but are treated by an out-of-network provider.
+He's proposing legislation that would protect people from getting a surprise medical bill when they seek medical services from an in-network facility, but are treated by an out-of-network provider.

 Share your surprise billing story